giladghgh/lexical-locuming-locomotive/README.md

-# The Lexical Locuming Locomotive
+# Gilad's Thesaurus Engine
-### My attempt at a (nonsensical) synonym replacement engine.
+### My attempt at a (nonsensical) synonym replacement programme.

-Yes the title was generated through this programme.
+Or the Lexical Locuming Locomotive, as it likes to call itself.